Dr. Brown's Deluxe Review

 Dr. Brown's earned an average score for warming efficiency.
 At the recommended warming setting, this unit automatically shuts off at 2:50 minutes with a final temperature of 64F, which is somewhat on the colder side, given the ideal temperature is a body temperature of 98.6F.
 If left inside the device, it took 5 minutes to reach 80F.
 So, you can leave it inside for another 2 minutes and set a separate timer.

 This unit does not need cooling time before a subsequent bottle is heated.
 If you heat another bottle within 15 minutes, the device will reduce the heating time automatically.

 Bottle contents should be swirled and tested before giving to your baby.
 Place several drops on the inside of your wrist to check that the contents are warm but not hot.

 Ease of Cleaning

-Descaling every four weeks is necessary according to Dr. Brown's.
-To do so, you must run a 2 ounce white vinegar to 4 ounce cold water solution through the device via the water reservoir.
-This will require proper ventilation when doing so as a vinegar steam will be emitted.
-To minimize hard mineral build-up, it may not be a bad idea to use distilled water in the device as shown in the Dr. Brown's video below as the internal chamber is very deep and hard to reach.
-The way it is designed makes it impossible to actually get a cloth to the hot plate for cleaning.
+Descaling every four weeks is necessary, according to Dr. Brown's.
+To do so, you must run a 2-ounce white vinegar to 4-ounce cold water solution through the device via the water reservoir while it is running.
+This process requires proper ventilation as it causes the emitting of vinegar steam.
+To minimize hard mineral build-up, you should consider using distilled water, as shown in Dr. Brown's video below, as the chamber is deep and hard to reach.
+The design makes it impossible to get a cloth to the hot plate for cleaning.